ajmeyghani/webpack-book/chapters/chapter3-loaders/2.0-loaders.md

     path: './dist',
     filename: 'bundle.js'
   },
-  // -> adding loader here.
+  // -----------New Stuff --------------
-  module: {
+  module: {              // module object contains the loaders definition
-    loaders: [
-      { test: /\.html$/, loader: 'raw' }
+    loaders: [           // The loaders array containing loader object definitions {                  // Our first loader definition
+        test: /\.html$/,   // Matches any file that ends with the .html extension
+        loader: 'raw'      // Uses the `raw` loader when an html file is required.
+      }                    // e.g require('path/to/home.tpl.html')
     ]
   }
-  // -> end.
+// -----------New Stuff --------------
 };
 ```

 So we added the `module` field that specifies the loaders that we want to use for our module.

 - Loaders is an array of objects

 - Each object describes the loader.
-Every loader object at least has to attributes: `test` and `loader`.
-Test is a regular expression matching a file pattern.
+Every loader object at least has two attributes: `test` and `loader`.

+    - Test is a regular expression matching a file pattern.
 For example, `/\.html$/` means any file that ends with `.html`.
-The other attribute is `loader` which is the name of the loader that we want to use.
+    - The other field is the`loader` option.
+This specifies the name of the loader that we want to use.
 In this case, the loader that we want to use is the `raw` loader.
+The `-loader` suffix is optional, both `raw-loader` and `raw` would work here.

 Now lets add a basic html file and load it in `main.js`.